pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 };
 ```

 Please, spare your comments about error handling strategies, syntax and stylistic details.
-I am here not to teach you programming but help you to create your first serverless app.
+I am here not to teach programming but help you to create your first serverless app.

 ### Create CloudFormation template